2021 Chapter Action Guide

 - If you are in a blue state, promote left-of-center voices calling for bipartisan action and carbon pricing and help out in red states as your resources allow.

-Note: For more background on strategy, listen to the Dec. lobby training webinar on CCL's legislative plan, or sign up for the March 4th update held by Dr. Danny Richter, CCL VP of Government Affairs.
+Note: For more background on strategy, listen to the March 4th update held by Dr. Danny Richter, CCL VP of Government Affairs.

 Top Actions and Suggestions by Lever of Political Will

 1. Chapter Development Lever: Grow your Chapter.
 How should Group Development activities be safely transitioned?

 Onboarding, workshops, chapter action team meetings, recruiting, mentoring, collaborating with other chapters and administering are activities that can be done online or in-person, with in-person being more fun, and online sometimes more efficient or accessible.
 When and how will you resume meeting in person?

 - a.
 Recontact and reenergize your roster.
 Welcome CCLers returning from election work.

 - b.
 Stay in contact with each new person who comes to your meeting.

 - c.
 Use Zoom work parties to accomplish your goals until we can meet again in person.

 - d.
 Diversify your membership with more conservatives, youth and people of color.

 2. Grasstops Lever: Engage prominent business and community leaders.
 What Grasstops Engagement activities are best done in person?